-Posting your listings on sites other than your main website might feel unnatural in the beginning, but using visual social media sites such as Twitter and Instagram will help you to use those professional photos you’ve taken.
+Posting your listings on sites other than your main website might feel unnatural initially, but using visual social media sites such as Twitter and Instagram will help you use those professional photos you’ve taken.

-Using sponsored ads to reach the Facebook newsfeed of people who are already searching for houses in a particular locality can be a great use of a very small portion of your marketing budget.
+Using sponsored ads to reach the Facebook newsfeed of people who are already searching for houses in a particular locality can be a great use of a tiny portion of your marketing budget.

-This point perhaps links most closely with the idea of using social media accounts, but can also be a useful way of boosting your own website.
-Through images alone, it can be hard for people to get a fully comprehensive, 360-degree view of the property.
+This point perhaps links most closely with the idea of using social media accounts but can also be a useful way of boosting your own website.
+It can be hard for people to get a fully comprehensive, 360-degree view of the property through images alone.

 By investing in a quality camera and videographer, you can post full walkthroughs of your properties to a YouTube account, social media platforms, but also on your own website under a property listing.

-By doing this, you are automatically answering a lot of people’s questions about the property, without having to answer a dozen emails.
+By doing this, you are automatically answering many people’s questions about the property without having to answer a dozen emails.

 Offer Your Knowledge

-Why not offer that knowledge in order to gain traction and footfall of potential vendors?
+Why not offer that knowledge to gain traction and footfall of potential vendors?

-If you host a webinar explaining some of the tips and tricks to watch out for when looking for a particular property, you will directly target the people who are looking for what you have to offer.
+If you host a webinar explaining some of the tips and tricks to watch out for when looking for a particular property, you will target the people looking for what you have to offer.

-Not only this, they will also learn to trust you when you offer up your own time and help, for free or a very minimal cost.
+Not only this, but they will also learn to trust you when you offer up your own time and help for free or a very minimal cost.

 Upgrade Your Marketing Materials